ali-vayani/ali-vayani/README.md

 ## about me
 <div align="center">
-  i'm currently studying computer science at UT Austin. i love software because of the limitless oppurtunities you have to make lives better. feel free to hmu @ ali.vayani@utexas.edu
+  i'm currently studying computer science at UT Austin and current swe intern @ aramco. i love software because of the limitless oppurtunities you have to make lives better. feel free to hmu @ ali.vayani@utexas.edu
 </div>

 ## what i'm building (or breaking)